-Unless you’re a total carb-o-phile or share a household with eternally hungry teenage boys, you may not get through a loaf of preservative-free bakery bread before it gets stale.
+Unless you’re a total carb-o-phile, or you share a household with eternally hungry teenage boys, you may not get through a loaf of preservative-free bakery bread before it gets stale.
 That means, sadly, that extra bread winds up in the trash.
 Not anymore!
 This essential kitchen tip can help you freshen stale bread and reduce food waste.

 To start: One way to extend the shelf life of fresh bread is to store it in the fridge or the freezer.
-The cold preserves a loaf’s lifespan, but it robs the bread of its crisp exterior and chewy crumb.
+The cold will preserve a loaf’s lifespan, but it will also rob the bread of its crisp exterior and chewy crumb.
 What to do about the problem created by our preservation solution?